Sudoite/ctf-writeups/PicoCTF2018/web/ASimpleQuestion/README.md

 #### Manual Solution

-I want to go back and actually perform an automated blind SQL injection attack without the aid of the tool.
-Let's start by enumerating the database type.
+I wanted to go back and actually perform an automated blind SQL injection attack without the aid of the tool.
+I started by enumerating the database type.

 Here's some Python code to send a SQL injection to the site and return `True` or `False`: